7 Public Health Careers (+ How to Get Started)

 7 emerging public health careers

-There are many potential roles in this rewarding career path.
-Here are some emerging public health careers to choose from.
-Each one of them is growing as fast as or faster than the average employment growth rate, which is projected at 5 percent, according to the US Bureau of Labor Statistics (BLS) [3].
+Many potential roles exist in this rewarding career path.
+Consider these emerging public health careers to choose from.
+Each one of them is growing as fast as or faster than the average employment growth rate, which is projected at 4 percent, according to the US Bureau of Labor Statistics (BLS) [3].
 The salary information below is for occupations based in the US.

 As a medical and health services manager, you’re responsible for planning and coordinating services in a health care facility, department, or medical clinic for doctors and nurses.
 You’ll have to stay up-to-date on changes to health care regulations, laws, and new technologies.
 This role may involve training staff, developing team goals, and monitoring budgets and performance, so it requires good organizational and communication skills.